 - Eating do’s and don’ts…

-- Pre-travel: The days before travel, don’t drink coffee, eat any trigger foods, or overindulge, and certainly not the day of travel.
+- Pre-travel: In the days before travel, don’t drink coffee, eat any trigger foods, try anything new, or overindulge, and certainly not the day of travel.
 Since you’ll be in a confined space for a while, it’s best to eat very light while traveling, favoring small, safe snacks over large meals (1).

 - Restaurants: Plan restaurants ahead of time by looking up online menus that will suit your needs.
 Make sure your travel companions know what things you can and can’t eat in case someone else is handling some of the reservations.
 Eating while traveling can tempt you to overindulge, but make sure to stick to your diet, and try to eat light, with safe snacks when you need them.
+If you want to try something new while traveling, keep it to a small serving until you know how your body will react to it.
 Talk to your server and make sure you know what will be in the food you’re ordering (1,3).

 - Kitchen: If you’ll have a kitchen or a kitchenette in the place where you’ll be staying, you can play it extra safe by doing some of your own cooking (1).